1935–36 Port Vale F.C. season: Second Division

-Following up on their FA Cup heroics, the Vale recorded a 2–1 victory over Bradford City on 18 January.
+Following their FA Cup heroics, the Vale recorded a 2–1 victory over Bradford City on 18 January.
 They then lost 5–1 at home to "Spurs", earned a point at St James' Park, and then were humiliated 7–2 at Old Trafford.
 Three home wins followed, the last of which was a 4–0 win over doomed Hull City in front of a mere 2,669 supporters.
-This took them out of the relegation zone.
+This removed them from the relegation zone.
 However, on 27 March an extraordinary shareholders meeting was called at the Grand Hotel (Hanley), in which the net weekly income was revealed to be just £181.
 The directors claimed they were no longer prepared to prop the club up financially, and demanded the supporters raise £2,000 to keep the club afloat.
 A subsequent public meeting launched a 40,000 Shilling Fund, and a benefit match with cross-city rivals Stoke City raised £528 – helping to ensure the survival of Port Vale.

 Two points clear of relegation on 4 April despite losing 5–0 at Bury, it was expected that Vale would be safe.
 A win over Fulham and a draw with Sheffield United reinforced such expectations.
 However, on 13 April, they travelled to Craven Cottage, where they were beaten 7–0.
 Two further defeats meant victory on the final day encounter with Charlton Athletic at The Valley was needed – the "Addicks" needed a point themselves to ensure promotion.
-27,778 spectators witnessed Charlton take the lead, a lead wiped out by a Caldwell equalizer on 83 minutes.
+27,778 spectators witnessed Charlton take the lead, a lead wiped out by a Caldwell equaliser on 83 minutes.
 The team's valiant efforts were futile in any case, as other results went against them.

 They finished in 21st place with 32 points.
 Their 106 goals conceded gave them the fourth worst defensive record in the Football League.
 Jack Roberts' twelve goals in 21 games were impressive, but not enough to help the club beyond a tally of 56 goals scored.

 Finances

 On the financial side, a loss of £1,046 was made on the season.
 Income was supplemented by the £1,800 raised from the Shilling Fund.
 Gross gate receipts were down to just £9,226, whilst a strict control over wages saw a wage bill of just £6,937.
 The transfer credit stood at £1,640.
-Fifteen players were released, the most significant of which were George Shenton, John Potts, Jack Vickers, and James Baker.
+15 players were released, the most significant of which were George Shenton, John Potts, Jack Vickers, and James Baker.